 Been having some issues with my HTC One M7 the past few weeks so I decided to go to the AT&T store in the area and get a new phone.

-I was only looking for an Android device so the choices I had were the HTC One M8, LG G3, Samsung Galaxy S5 and the Samsung Galaxy Note 4.
-Because of the issues I had with the battery and ultrapixel camera on my HTC One M7, I was looking for a phone with good build quality, removable battery as well as a good camera.
+I was only looking for an Android device so the choices I had were the HTC One M8, LG G3, Samsung Galaxy S5, and the Samsung Galaxy Note 4.
+Because of the issues I had with the battery and ultrapixel camera on my HTC One M7, I was looking for a phone with good build quality, a removable battery as well as a good camera.
 It was down to the LG G3 and the Samsung Galaxy Note 4.
-After thinking it over, I went with the LG G3 because of it’s quad HD display, good camera and the slim bezels.
+After thinking it over, I went with the LG G3 because of its quad HD display, good camera, and slim bezels.

 - OS – Android 4.4.2 KitKat

 - Chipset – QualcommÂ® Snapdragonâ„¢ with 2.46 GHz Quad-Core Processor